ValentinMENDIss/LightFetch/README.md

 ### What feature/s am I working on right now?
-Right now I am working on new feature, which will be config file.
-It means that people that install this code can more easily configure the code to their liking.
-For example: turn on or of any feature (Cached memory, Buffer (Memory), Architecture, etc.).
-This is cool :), as I even think to add some "themes".
+Right now I am working on new feature, which will be a **config file**.
+It means that people that install this code can more **easily configure the code to their liking**.
+For example: *turn on or of any feature* (Cached memory, Buffer (Memory), Architecture, etc.).
+This is cool :) , as I think even to add some **leight "themes"** *(neofetch like theme / advanced theme (info that it contains))* .
 Which are how the fetch program will look.
-Of course this fetch program will stay lightweight, by configuring you can turn off or on the features that can impact the performance of code.
-The code that is turned off, will be not compiled, which means that it will not come in to the finishing application.
+Of course **this fetch program will stay lightweight**, by configuring you can turn off or on the features that can impact the performance of code.
+The code that is turned off, will be not compiled, which means that it will not come in to the finishing application (*--> better response time of the code*).

 *This sounds Great :)*